The peculiar statistical mechanics of Optimal Learning Machines: Introduction

-The next section introduces the problem and discusses its properties whereas the following one derives the thermodynamic description.
-The appendices contain technical calculations, as well as a brief discussion of efficient representations.
+The next section reviews the derivation of the exponential density of states for OLM.
+The following one introduces the problem and discusses its properties whereas Section \ref{thermodyn} derives the thermodynamic description.
 General remarks are drawn in the final section.